Guides · Updated June 2026

 What to prioritize for an older adult

-• Stability over speed.
+- Stability over speed.
 Wide, articulating tips and a secure stance matter more than being lightweight.
-A stable crutch prevents falls.
+A stable crutch is built for confident footing.

-• Forearm vs. underarm.
-Forearm crutches are usually better for ongoing use, but make sure your parent has the upper-body strength and balance for them.
+- Forearm vs. underarm.
+Forearm crutches are usually better for ongoing use, but make sure your parent has the upper-body strength and balance for them (see forearm vs. underarm crutches).
 A clinician can advise.

 Don’t overlook fit